yxLOL/yxLOL.github.io/_posts/2022-01-01-chinese-ta.md

 layout: post
 ---

 Hello and welcome to my... blog.
 I honestly still think it's just a very unorganized e-notebook, but I hope you find something helpful.
 Unfortunately I messed up the setting so the search function wouldn't work (I would fix it in the near future which means never).
-You can use the panel on the left (if you are viewing on a computer) to investigate to the tiltles more quickly.
+You can use the panel on the left (if you are viewing on a computer) to navigate to the tiltles more quickly.
 I apologize for any typos and grammar mistakes in any languages, and you are more than welcome to correct me by contacting me via email.

 [Here's a list of resources on Chinese in general, which I should be updating soon](https://yxlol.github.io/yx/resource/2022-05-12-chinese-resources.html)